reuk/wayverb/docs_source/context.md

 specular (perfect) reflections, ignoring diffuse and diffracted components.
 For this reason, it is inexact for arbitrary enclosures, and unsuitable for calculating reverb tails, which are predominantly diffuse.
-The technique also becomes very expensive beyond low orders of reflection.
+The technique also becomes prohibitively expensive beyond low orders of reflection.
 The naive implementation reflects the sound source against all surfaces in the scene, resulting in a set of *image sources*.
 Then, each of these image sources is itself reflected against all surfaces.
 For high orders of reflection, the